Covid sparked interest in wearable thermometers, but you may be better off sticking to the basics

 Given the many choices available online, Teknos advises consumers to look for thermometers that have been tested “in a rigorous clinical setting with appropriate comparisons to core temperatures.”
 Relevant certifications include Food and Drug Administration device approval or adherence to ASTM-E1112 standards, a set of specifications for electronic thermometers determined by an international standards-developing organization.

 Teknos also tells patients to select adhesive thermometers “that are easy to wear, unobtrusive and don’t cause significant discomfort.”
 Look for thin and flexible models, which are simple to camouflage under clothing.
 Another nice feature to seek out: thermometers that allow for the simultaneous monitoring of several people.
 In a hospital setting, “one caregiver can monitor 50 to 100 patients at once,” Teknos says.
-For parents, this means that several children can be monitored at the same time; each child can wear a thermometer, and the results can be uploaded to a central location.
+For parents, this means several children can be monitored at the same time, with the results uploaded to a central location.

 Adhesive thermometers are sometimes sold as single-use, disposable devices resembling bandages or a small patch.
 Prices range from $25 for single-use thermometers to hundreds of dollars for top-of-the-line, reusable units.
 A basic reusable thermometer that can be used in conjunction with adhesive tape (refills are available separately) starts at about $50.